schollz/find-lf/README.md

 # License

-Copyright 2015-2017 Zack Scholl.
+Copyright 2015-2017 Zack Scholl (zack@hypercubeplatforms.com, @zack_118).
 All rights reserved.
 Use of this source code is governed by a AGPL license that can be found in the LICENSE file.